-- 1. Former political prisoners;

-- 2. Members of persecuted religious minorities;
+- 1. Former political prisoners; - 2.
+Members of persecuted religious minorities;

-- 3. Human rights activists;

-- 4. Forced labor conscripts (1965-68);

-- 5. Persons deprived of their professional credentials or subjected to other disproportionately harsh or discriminatory treatment resulting from their perceived or actual political or religious beliefs; and - 6.
-Persons who have experienced or fear harm because of their relationship family or social to someone who falls under one of the preceding categories.
+- 3. Human rights activists; - 4.
+Forced labor conscripts (1965-68); - 5.
+Persons deprived of their professional credentials or subjected to other disproportionately harsh or discriminatory treatment resulting from their perceived or actual political or religious beliefs; and - Persons who have experienced or fear harm because of their relationship family or social to someone who falls under one of the preceding categories.

-We anticipate admitting slightly more than 5,000 refugees from Latin America and the Caribbean during FY 2010.
+We anticipate admitting slightly more than 4,000 refugees from Latin America and the Caribbean during FY 2011.
 Cubans comprise the overwhelming majority of refugees resettled from the region.
 Historically, most Cuban admissions were former political prisoners and forced labor conscripts who served sentences in the 1960s and 1970s.
 The program was expanded in 1991 to include human rights activists, displaced professionals, and others with claims of persecution, which currently comprise the majority of admissions.
-In addition, we expect some 200 Colombian refugees to be admitted to the United States during FY 2010.
+In addition, we expect some 70 Colombian refugees to be admitted to the United States during FY 2011.

-The proposed 5,500 ceiling for Latin America and the Caribbean for FY 2011 comprises Cuban refugees eligible for the in-country Priority 2 program; a small number of UNHCR-referred Priority 1 Colombians; and refugees of diverse nationalities located in the Dominican Republic and elsewhere in the Caribbean, as well as a small number of Priority 3 family reunion cases.
+The proposed 5,500 ceiling for Latin America and the Caribbean for FY 2012 comprises Cuban refugees eligible for the in-country Priority 2 program; a small number of UNHCR-referred Priority 1 Colombians; as well as a small number of Priority 3 family reunification cases.

-Proposed FY 2011 program for Latin America and the Caribbean:
+Proposed FY 2012 program for Latin America and the Caribbean: